Staff, Board and Instructors

 TREASURER, Jonathan Bagby

-Victoria Fernandez
+Vitoria Fernandez

 Are you looking for a unique leadership opportunity?
 Are you interested in using your talents such as strategic thinking, fundraising, financial forecasting, marketing or project management towards a worthy cause?
 Are you committed to the Institute of Music for Children’s mission?